Can you believe I’ve written 100 posts since I started this blog over a year ago?

 So I chalked it up to period cramps, because I knew I wasn’t pregnant.

-Also, I had taken a pregnancy test five days before those mild cramps started, and it was negative.
+Also, I had taken a pregnancy test three days before those mild cramps started, and it was negative.
 BOOOOOOO!!

 And I was like oh come ON body, nipple soreness when ovulating AND when getting my period?!